Samyssmile/chess-game/README.md

 * Elo Ranking System.
 * Multiplayer only chess game.
-* Nice Chat to allows chess enthusiast to communicate.
+* Chat to allow chess enthusiast to communicate.
 * Running on Windows, Mac, Linux, BSD.

-# Software Requirements
+# Software Requirements as developer
 You dont need to download and/or install any of listed software except gradle.
 Gradle will download all necessery software & libraries.

 * Java 15
 * Java FX
 * Gradle 6.7
+*
+# Software Requirements as player

+* Java 15

 # How to start as developer